 Tools for Success

-The Center for Academic Excellence (CAE) provides supplemental learning assistance to undergraduate students looking to improve their academic abilities.
-We offer workshops on topics that can impact students' success, including time management, textbook reading and note-taking strategies, study skills, and stress management.
-With the guidance of CAE, students are encouraged to identify their individual strengths, providing a foundation for personal exploration that will propel them into a lifetime of success.
+The Center for Academic Excellence (CAE) provides supplemental learning assistance to undergraduate students looking to improve their academic skills.
+We offer workshops on topics that can influence students' success, including time management, textbook reading and note-taking strategies, study skills, and stress management.
+With the guidance of the CAE, students are encouraged to identify their individual strengths, providing a foundation for personal exploration that will propel them into a lifetime of success.

-You can explore PrepSTEP for valuable college resources available to you, including practice exams for biology, chemistry and math subjects, and Graduate School Admissions practice exams.
+Explore PrepSTEP for valuable college resources available to you, including practice exams for biology, chemistry and math subjects, and graduate school admissions practice exams.

 Our At-A-Glance calendars are great planning tools for when you need to see the "bigger picture."
 They show a view of the entire semester, including important semester dates and deadlines.
 Personalize them by adding dates for your projects, tests, and major assignments so you can stay on top of everything.
 For larger printed versions, stop by our office!

 By listing everything that you need to complete each week, you will reduce your anxiety and stress about your upcoming assignments.
 Be sure to break large tasks or projects into smaller, manageable chunks.
 This will not only help you plan your time better, but it will also help you maintain your motivation as you check off items and see your progress!